 About 20% of patients with acute ischemic stroke are treated with intravenous thrombolysis, giving a thrombolytic drug to dissolve the clot.
 The stroke care in Malmö is among the fastest in the world, where the administration of clot-dissolving treatment can begiven in under ten minutes after arrival at hospital (the Swedish national guidelines state that treatment should be given within 40 minutes).
 It is a unique, fast-track solution building on multidisciplinary collaboration between the emergency ward, the radiology department, the neurology department and the ambulance staff.
 The method was developed with focus on patient needs, and involves a dedicated stroke team and adapted facilities with a tomography unit next to the ambulance arrival zone.

 Furthermore, we offer 24/7 mechanical thrombectomy.
 This is the latest state of the art treatment of large artery occlusions in brain vessels.
 We have developed a comprehensive telemedicine service connecting all hospitals in southern Sweden.
 Patients are transferred by ambulance or helicopter for acute thrombectomy at our interventional facility in Lund.
-In 2016 we treated 148 patients, which makes Lund one of the leading centres in northern Europe.
+In 2017 we treated more than 200 patients, which makes Lund one of the leading centres in northern Europe.
 A research study at Skåne University Hospital in collaboration with Lund University has shown that a patient undergoing thrombectomy requires less long-term care and supportive services than a patient who only is treated with thrombolysis, saving around SEK 500,000 per patient.